plastering/plastering/README.md

         ```

 ## Workflow
-1. Each framework aligned to the interface (``./Oracle/frameworks/framework_interface.py``) can be a part, called *Block*, of a workflow to Brickify a building.
+1. Each framework aligned to the interface (``./plastering/inferencers/inferencer.py``) can be a part, called *Inferencer*, of a workflow to Brickify a building.
-2. Workflow/Block interface is defined under **TODO**.
+2. Workflow/Inferencer interface is defined under **TODO**.
 3. Workflow usage scenario:
     1. Each part is initiated with the raw data for target buildings in the format described in [Data Format](#data_format).
     2. In each iteration, each part runs algorithm sequentially.
     3. In each part, it receieves the result from the previous part and samples from an expert if necessary.

 ## Benchmark
-1. Oracle also can be used to benchamrk different algorithms.
+1. Plastering also can be used to benchamrk different algorithms.
 It defines the common dataset and interactions with the expert providing learning samples.
 2. Benchmark usage scenario.